 Nice, right?
 The triangle is there, but it takes the eye on a journey around the frame, rather than just presenting itself in a static way.

-(On the other hand, it takes a lot of work to find or create symmetry.)
+(On the other hand, it requires great effort to find or create symmetry.)

 The Implied Triangle

 They might consist of a couple of vertices and a line.
 Or they might consist of a few lines and a vertex.

 Because implied triangles aren’t fully formed, they don’t generally provide the same level of stability as a true triangle.